Lyaaaaaaaaaaaaaaa/Godot_File_Downloader/README.md

 5. Now simply call `$FileDownloader.start_download()` somewhere in your script.

 *You alternatively can replace the step 4 and 5 by code*

 ```
 var url        : PoolStringArray = ["url_to_file1","url_file_2"]
 var path       : String          = "user://downloads"
+var blind_mode : bool            = false
-$FileDownloader.start_download(url, path)
+$FileDownloader.start_download(url, path, blind_mode)
 ```

 The release ships a demo project.
 Feel free to run it in Godot and explore it.

 ## Limitations

-For now it seems the FileDownloader doesn't download some files (like .svg) This probably comes from the _on_request_completed function which expects to receive specific information.
-If this information never arrives, it won't start the download.
-I should fix this in the future by adding a 'blind' downloading mode.
-This blind mode wouldn't know how big is the file currently downloading until it finishes.
+**This project doesn't work with the 3.4 of Godot** (Only the blind mode works).
+For some downloads you might encounter errors because the downloader fails to receive the header.
+In this case, you need to turn on the blind mode.
+The blind mode is simplier but you will have to manually calculate datas like percentage, size to download, etc.

 ## More information: